Arkansas Highway 41: Chismville to Cecil

-De Queen to Texas

-AR 41 begins at US 70 Business and Highway 329 in De Queen and runs south to a junction with Highway 24 near Horatio.
-These two routes form a concurrency through Horatio which ends when Highway 24 at Williams Street with Highway 41 continuing southwest past the Pond Creek National Wildlife Refuge into Little River County.
-Upon crossing the Little River the highway has a junction with Highway 380 at Billingsly's Corner before winding south to cross Highway 234 at Cross Roads.
-The route becomes a section line road and continues along this line into Foreman where the route becomes Madden Street.
-Highway 41 intersects Highway 32 and Highway 108, and continues south in a brief overlap with Highway 32.
-This overlap concludes shortly south of town and Highway 41 continues along the section line due south to meet the Red River at the Texas state line, where it becomes State Highway 8.

 Major intersections

 History

 Highway 41 was created during the 1926 Arkansas state highway numbering.
 The original route was established between De Queen and Texas and has remained largely unchanged.
 A second segment was created between Highway 96 in Cecil to and Highway 22 in Branch in 1953.
 The Arkansas State Highway Commission extended the route to Chismville on June 23, 1965.
 The Highway 41 designation was extended to the current northern terminus at Citadel Bluff Park on September 25, 1968.
 Road construction in Foreman led to a minor alignment change in 1970, with the Highway 41 designation moving from 10th Avenue, Schuman Street, and Bell Street to the newly constructed Madden Street.
 A similar realignment took place in De Queen in 1980; with Highway 41 being rerouted away from the historic city center to a newly constructed roadway.

 De Queen business route

-Highway 41 Business (AR 41B, Hwy.
-41B) was a business route of 0.9 mi in De Queen.
-The highway ran from Highway 41 south of De Queen to US 70 Business.
+Arkansas Highway 41 Business was a business route of 0.9 mi in Sevier County.
+The route ran from Highway 41 south of De Queen north to US 70B in De Queen.

 The highway was a former alignment of Highway 41, retained in the state highway system following a rerouting of the parent route.
 It was deleted on February 19, 1992 by the Arkansas State Highway Commission at the request of the Mayor of De Queen, with the city accepting maintenance responsibilities.